giovannellilab/Geomosaic/docs/contributes/extdb.md

 -----

-This tutorial will guide you through an integration of an example packages, that requires an **external database** and it is **not referred to MAGs module**.
+This tutorial will guide you through an integration of an example package, that requires an **external database** and it is **not referred to MAGs module**.

 ## What we need for this integration
 - Understand the Stream-level: in this case `Assembly-based`